 - This kit combined with a daily application of a mineral-based sunscreen since sun triggers rosacea is highly recommended.

 - Only non-irritating skin care products are also recommended since rosacea-prone skin has damaged skin barrier strength and flare ups are often triggered by skin irritation.
-These facial moisturizers and mineral makeup are the products best suited for rosacea-prone complexions.
+The most popular facial moisturizer for my patients is my Daily Face Cream.
+It is hypoallergenic and enriched with ceramids to help heal the delicate barrier problems that make rosacea-prone complexions so temperamental.
+Mineral makeup powders are the products best suited for rosacea-prone complexions because they are gentle and don’t contain complex ingredients that can be irritating.

 - Diet and lifestyle changes are also very important in treating rosacea.
 Now that researchers are finding rosacea genetic characteristics in common with diabetes and celiac, I’m over the moon and can’t wait for more of this story to develop!

 Yes, it’s been a good year, and I’m forever grateful for many reasons, rosacea advances included!!

-Learn more about what you can do about rosacea in our guide.
+Learn more about what you can do about rosacea in our guide or my rosacea advice pages.

 Assessment of the Genetic Basis of Rosacea by Genome-Wide Association Study Anne Lynn S Chang et. al., Journal of Investigative Dermatology (2015) 135, 1548–1555; doi:10.1038/jid.2015.53; published online 12 March 2015